 Analysis of risks

 In this perspective, various metrics reflecting privacy risks are presented.
-Models implemented by ARX include re-identification risks for the prosecutor, journalist and marketer attacker models as well as estimates of population uniqueness, which can be calculated using different statistical models.
-Moreover, the perspective also provides access to a method for detecting attributes which must be modified or altered when de-identifying data in compliance to the Safe Harbor method of the US Health Insurance Portability and Accountability Act (HIPAA identifiers) and a method for finding potential quasi-identifiers.
+Metrics implemented by ARX include re-identification risks for the prosecutor, journalist and marketer attacker models as well as estimates of population uniqueness, which can be calculated using different statistical models.
+Moreover, the perspective also provides access to a method for detecting attributes which must be modified or altered when de-identifying data in compliance with the Safe Harbor method of the US Health Insurance Portability and Accountability Act (HIPAA identifiers) and a method for finding potential quasi-identifiers.

 The data import wizard also supports the renaming, removing and reordering of columns.
 During data import, data types are automatically detected and data cleansing may be performed.
 This means that values that do not conform to the specified data type will be replaced with null values, which are handled correctly by all methods implemented in ARX.